Belal-Mahmoud/GP-CarbonFootprint/README.md

 # Note

-This Graduation Project is in processing, and i am going to upload it after its discussion.
+This Graduation Project is in processing, and i am going to push it after its discussion (18/6/2023).